A census of cool core galaxy clusters in IllustrisTNG: Low-redshift cool-cores

 \subsection{CC criteria distributions}

-We now compare the observed and simulated CC criteria distributions, which are plotted in the diagonal panels of Fig. \ref{fig:cc_crit_comp}.
+We now compare the CC criteria distributions for the complete sample, the high-mass sample and the observational sample, which are plotted in the diagonal panels of Fig. \ref{fig:cc_crit_comp}.
 For the central electron number density, the concentration parameters and the cuspiness parameter we compare to \textit{Planck} ESZ sample \citep{Andrade-Santos2017} and for the central cooling time and central entropy excess we compare to the \textit{ACCEPT} cluster sample \citep{Cavagnolo2009}.
 Excluding the observed central entropy excess distribution, we find both the observed and simulated distributions are reasonably well described by log-normal distributions.
 The observed central entropy distribution is clearly bimodal.
-However, as noted, previous work by \citet{Panagoulia2014,Hogan2017} has shown that the peak at $15\,\mathrm{keV}\,\mathrm{cm}^{2}$ appears to be generated by the limited resolution of the temperature profiles, which complicates a direct comparison.
+However, as noted, previous work by \citet{Panagoulia2014}, \citet{Hogan2017} and others have shown that the peak at $15\,\mathrm{keV}\,\mathrm{cm}^{2}$ appears to be generated by the limited resolution of the temperature profiles, which complicates a direct comparison.